oconnormi/ddf-support/support-release/README.md

  -n,--next-version <nextVersion>         Next version after the release,
                                          default: auto-increment
+ -p,--push                               Push commits and tags
+    --post-props <postProps>             comma separated list of
+                                         post-release property updates,
+                                         specify in the form
+                                         "propertyName=propertyValue"
+    --pre-props <preProps>               comma separated list of
+                                         pre-release property updates,
+                                         specify in the form
+                                         "propertyName=propertyValue"
- -p,--push                               Push commits and tags -q,--quick-build                        Executes a quick build instead of
+ -q,--quick-build                        Executes a quick build instead of
                                          a full build (Not Recommended!!!)
  -r,--ref <ref>                          Git ref to release from, can be